 Martin is a creative keyboards-player who contributes a unique sensibility to the music of Shkayla.
 On recordings and live performances his distinctive solo introductions and interludes bring a special flavour to the band’s arrangements.
 He is also a fine singer and his precise harmonies add significantly to the overall sound of the band.

-A highly versatile and lightning-fingered guitarist, Si has a considerable reputation in his own right for his skill in capturing and blending the styles of classical, flamenco, jazz, Latin and funk.
+A highly versatile and lightning-fingered guitarist, Si has a considerable reputation in his own right for his skill in capturing and blending the styles of classical, flamenco, jazz, Latin, rock and funk.
 In Shkayla his contribution varies from driving rhythm patterns to matching Joe’s intricate lead lines, to soaring and evocative guitar solos.

 Adrian is a melodic and inventive bassist whose activities span many genres including jazz, African music, Ska, blues and rock.
 He says that finding his way in Celtic music has brought some real challenges!
 However in Shkayla he can draw on his wider musical experience to develop the dynamic bass lines and occasional solos that help to make the band’s sound so special.